sameleff/Automated-Mining-Performance-Dashboard/README.md

 ## Dashboard Module Setup
 1. Download the DashboardModule.zip file from the github repository
    - Using Git Bash:
-     a.
-In Windows Explorer, navigate to the folder in which you want to store your project files
+     - In Windows Explorer, navigate to the folder in which you want to store your project files
-     b.
-Right-click and select "Git Bash here"
+     - Right-click and select "Git Bash here"
-     c.
-Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
+     - Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
         NOTE: This command will download all files associated with this project, not just those associated with the dashboard module
    - Using GitHub:
-     a.
-Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page
+     - Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page
-     b.
-Download the DashboardModule.zip file
+     - Download the DashboardModule.zip file
-     c.
-Extract the contents into the folder in which you want to store your project files
+     - Extract the contents into the folder in which you want to store your project files
 2. Create an Anvil account
-   a.
-Navigate to the [Anvil](https://anvil.works/login) webpage
+   - Navigate to the [Anvil](https://anvil.works/login) webpage
-   b.
-Create a new account or login to your existing one
+   - Create a new account or login to your existing one
-   c.
-Navigate to the "My Apps" page (it is located in the top toolbar)
+   - Navigate to the "My Apps" page (it is located in the top toolbar)
-   d.
-Under the large "Create App" button, click the "Import from file link"
+   - Under the large "Create App" button, click the "Import from file link"
-   e.
-Import the Live-Crypto-Dashboard ***(??)*** file
+   - Import the Live-Crypto-Dashboard ***(??)*** file

 ## Dashboard Module Configuration
 1. Navigate to the ***Data Tables*** service